Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

-For Scenario 1, because the controllers are well-trained on datasets that cover the full context's space, the safety specification satisfaction is high for the LR and NN monitors.
-Indeed, even if the monitor does not choose the best controller, the performance is still high.
-In addition, because the controllers are "not" biased, the reward is also high for the averaging ensemble.
+\textit{Setting $S_3$: No Bias \& Coverage} The controllers are not biased, and they cover the full context's space.
+For each scenario, we employ 15 generic controllers trained on data collected from i.i.d. sampled simulations from all contexts defined in \Cref{section:scenarios}.
+For Scenario 1, because the controllers are well-trained on datasets that cover the full context's space, the safety specification satisfaction is high for the LR and NN monitors (\Cref{fig:setting3}).
+Even if the monitor does not choose the best controller, the performance is still high.
+In addition, because the controllers are ``not" biased, the reward is also high for the averaging ensemble.
 For these reasons, our monitors do not find significant differences between the controllers, so the performance of our monitors is slightly worse than the averaging ensemble when the safe controller is not used (FP 0\%).
 However, if we tolerate a rate of false positives of 10\% or higher, the monitors perform slightly better than the averaging ensemble.
 The latter indicates that our approach can exploit even the smallest biases in controllers, although if the context's space is more complex, this may require additional rounds of our algorithm.

-Surprisingly, MoE performs much worse than the rest (\Cref{section:scenarios}).
-This may be due to overfitting or require fine-tuning some hyperparameters.
-This fact highlights the necessity for approaches that rely on theoretical statistical guarantees like ours.
+Surprisingly, MoE performs much worse than the rest.
+This may be due to overfitting or requiring fine-tuning.

 For Scenario 2, we noticed that the results obtained were worse than for Scenario 1 (\Cref{fig:setting3}).
-Our main hypothesis was that, because the Dynamic urban environment task (Scenario 2) was much more complex than the Autonomous steering one (Scenario 1), the controllers required more training to achieve similar performance.
+Our main hypothesis was that, because the dynamic urban environment task in Scenario ~2 was much more complex than the one in Scenario~1, the controllers required more training to achieve similar performance.
 To test this hypothesis, we trained another set of 15 controllers over datasets of $\sim$150K instances each.
 Certainly, we can observe that all methods perform better on the new set of controllers (Dynamic Environment improved, \Cref{fig:setting3}).
-We can also observe that, although the controllers are trained on data collected from i.i.d. sampled simulations from all contexts, the LR and NN monitors achieve better performance than the averaging ensemble and MoE, which implies that they can exploit some biases that appeared during training.
+We can also observe that, although the controllers are trained on data collected from i.i.d. sampled simulations from all contexts, the LR monitor achieves better performance than the averaging ensemble and MoE, which implies that they can exploit some biases that appeared during training. {The NN monitors perform the worst, which may indicate that they require more simulations to achieve high performance.}